-If a continuation prompt is currently being displayed while entering a multiline command, the onscreen prompt will not change.
+If user is at a continuation prompt while entering a multiline command, the onscreen prompt will not change.
 However self.prompt will still be updated and display immediately after the multiline line command completes.

 Parameters new\prompt - what to change the prompt to